 The photo consists of a background, middle ground, and foreground.
 For seascapes, the background is typically a distant sea, clouds and possibly distant cliffs.
 Usually, the main subject is somewhere in the middle ground.
 And the foreground is either a beach or some rocks.
 Of course, you need to go creative and try different things out.
+The coast is full of fascinating things to photograph.
 Zoom in and use a big wave as a foreground.
 Go into the water and use blurred water movement as a foreground.
 Use a lower point of view and exclude middle ground altogether.
 You can try many things.
 Just remember, you need those layers to create a visual perspective, to lead the viewer’s eye into the frame.

 In the following sections, you will see many possible compositions and grids.
 To follow a specific rule, please build your shot in a way where significant lines (horizon, clouds, river, etc.) are near the grid lines, and photographic subjects (human, rock, tree, etc.) are near the intersections.

 This chapter is concise but very important.
 When I say “forming a line” I don’t necessarily mean a straight solid continuous line.
 All I mean is elements positioned in a particular order where your eyes follow some imaginary line between them.
 Two or three aligned rocks create just as good composition as a cliff edge going the same direction.